 And what I meant by “proven” was that his employee finally admitted to the forgery (under oath) and he amends his original declaration and apologized to me and over $30k is returned to me over one year later.
 This has been a nightmare for me.
 I don’t understand why he or the employee are...
 Read more »

 Ok, So i purchased 20,000$ (~200 orders) of merchandise from an online e commerce site for my small business, under all my personal info.
 I only receive 900$ of items from them.
 I charged back with my credit provider and only got back 14000$ I am out about 5500$.
 I am not the only one who got...
 Read more »

 My understanding is that one of the elements is that it must involve a public official or someone who has a "legal duty".
 "Public official" is not at issue here.
 The definition of "legal duty" appears to be "an obligation to obey the law."
-That is hardly illuminating, as that definition applies...
+That is hardly...
 Read more »

 There are federal crimes involved here because the activities crossed states lines.
 If you read the various articles about it, they explain what federal crimes are being charged in these cases.
 It is a good question.

 Make a police report and you may have to hire an attorney to represent you.
 In some instances, one way is to call your local bar association and ask to be referred to an attorney referral service.
 You may need to hire an attorney experienced in civil law, specifically probate.

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.